File Bankruptcy to Raise Your Credit Score?

 In our research, we discovered a few things:

-(1) If you take immediate steps to start rebuilding your credit score after a
+(1) If you take immediate steps to start rebuilding your credit score

-your bankruptcy has been discharged.
+months after your bankruptcy has been discharged.

 (2) You should take these steps for your and your family’s best future

 interests.
-Too many people decide to wipe their hands clean of credit.
+Too many people decide to wipe their hands clean of

-As time passes, instead of having poor credit, they have no credit.
+credit.
+As time passes, instead of having poor credit, they have no

 Unfortunately, no credit is just as bad as no credit.